 This category includes as follow:

-1. Electronic Clocks with Mains Powers – all types of electronic clocks that run by using electricity and have a digital display fall under this category.
+All types of electronic clocks that run by using electricity and have a digital display fall under this category.
 All models of such clocks that need to relate to mains power or in other words, the source of electricity, mandatorily require BIS registration before being sold, distributed or exported/imported into the Indian consumer market.
 All such clocks fall under the purview of IS 302-2-26:2014 that has been classified as Safety of Household and Similar Electrical Appliances.